-POL 230 COMPARATIVE GOVERNMENT (3T) 3 credits
+POL 230 COMPARATIVE GOVERNMENT

 This course introduces comparative analysis of political systems.
 Emphasis is placed on institutions and processes of contemporary national political systems in selected democratic industrial nations.
 Upon completion, students should be able to compare and contrast the organization, institutions, and processes of major types of governmental systems of the world.